Herbert L. Anderson: Education

 Even before it was published, Meitner's and Frisch's interpretation of the work of Hahn and Strassmann crossed the Atlantic Ocean with Niels Bohr, who was to lecture at Princeton University.
-Isidor Isaac Rabi and Willis Lamb, two University of Columbia physicists working at Princeton, heard the news and carried it back to Columbia.
+Isidor Isaac Rabi and Willis Lamb, two Columbia University physicists working at Princeton, heard the news and carried it back to Columbia.
 Rabi said he told Fermi; Fermi gave credit to Lamb.
 Bohr soon afterwards went from Princeton to Columbia to see Fermi.
 Not finding Fermi in his office, Bohr went to the cyclotron area and found Anderson.
 Bohr grabbed him by the shoulder and said: "Young man, let me explain to you about something new and exciting in physics."
 It was clear to scientists at Columbia that they should try to detect the energy released in the nuclear fission of uranium from neutron bombardment.
 On January 25, 1939, Anderson was a member of the experimental team at Columbia University that conducted the first nuclear fission experiment in the United States, which was conducted in the basement of Pupin Hall; the other members of the team were Eugene T. Booth, John R. Dunning, Enrico Fermi, G. Norris Glasoe, and Francis G. Slack.

 Fermi had arrived at Columbia a short time before this historic demonstration.
 This bringing together of Fermi and Anderson resulted in a rewarding relationship lasting until the death of Fermi in 1954.
 Fermi and Anderson conducted a series of experiments at Columbia on the slowing of neutrons in graphite, absorption and reflection of slow neutrons by numerous relevant materials, fissioning of uranium, and preliminary experiments using a lattice of uranium in graphite.
 A paper based on Anderson's PhD thesis, Resonance Capture of Neutrons by Uranium, for security reasons, was not published until 10 years later.